Key Points

 The best way to find success in crate training, and one of the best puppy training tips in general, is to reward your puppy frequently.
 This way, they develop a positive association with the crate.

-Remember: Crate training, like all puppy training, requires time and patience – and despite your best efforts, the unexpected can still happen.
+Crate training, like all puppy training, requires time and patience — and despite your best efforts, your dog will still have potty accidents or sometimes whine.
+Be extra patient and attentive while your puppy is adjusting to their new home.